-10. Related party transactions
+11. Related party transactions

 Contributions received in respect of Trustee directors who are members of the scheme have been made in accordance with the Trust Deed and Rules.
+Administration expenses of the Fund are borne by the Employer.

-11. GMP Equalisation and First pensions increases
+12. GMP Equalisation and First pensions increases